MBausson/Barrel/README.md

 ## Future features

 - A "persistence extension".
 This extension will make the JobScheduler use a database to keep track of scheduled jobs, as well as job executions, failure, etc.
-- A "dependency injection extension", allowing jobs to use the dependency injection pattern.
-Such jobs will define the dependencies they use on their constructor.